The challenge we face

 We are committed to leading the way in which the world views steel and championing steel’s role in creating high quality, sustainable lifestyles for people all over the world.

 Leading the way with 10 sustainable development outcomes

 Our new sustainable development framework focusses on 10 outcomes we need to achieve for steel to be one of the world's most sustainable materials.
 Pursuing these outcomes, a result of both analysis and consultation, allows us to be better prepared to respond to long-term trends and manage our stakeholders’ expectations more effectively.

 Environmental impacts of our products

-Our local communities and stakeholders trust us to share the vital resources of air, land and water, because we operate responsibly and transparently, and have clearly improved our impacts.
+Our local communities and stakeholders trust us to share the vital resources of air, land, and water because we operate responsibly and transparently, and we have clearly improved our impact.

 We understand these impacts and work collaboratively to protect and enhance the natural capital we and our communities and partners rely on.

 Developing greener steel products

 Commercial designers and manufacturers, as well as end-users, choose steel for products that need strength and durability.
 They make that choice because they understand steel contributes to more a sustainable lifestyle.